sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Follow recomendations for implementing the system.

 - Use coding standards and recomendations:
-    - meanful comments
+    - meanfully comments.
-    - Always define the variable inizialization values
+    - Always define the variable inizialization values.
-    - Use indentation, and meanful comments
+    - Use indentation.
-    - Never ever programm an infinite loop.
+    - Never ever programm an infinite loop. (under a wort case design it will block execution)
     - Never ever use magic numbers.
     - implement error handling in their own functions (so they done use up cache memory).
 - Write modular systems (loose dependancy)